Version 10 – July 2016

 “That which can be asserted without evidence, can be dismissed without evidence.”

 In today’s society where everyone with a mobile phone is a journalist, the Golden Hour has gone and there has never been a greater need for full and open disclosure of the facts and personal guarantees.
 We should also remember Ronald Reagan’s words:

 “Trust but Verify”.

-So the next time you hear about something that scares you, look for data.
-Be suspicious of absolute numbers that are provided without references, or no numbers at all.
+Look for the underlying facts and data the next time you hear about something that scares you.
+Be suspicious of all information provided without references.